ev3dev/ev3dev.github.io/docs/sensors/index.md

 [^standard-i2c]: The auto-detection algorithm detects this sensor as an I2C
     sensor and the port is automatically put into I2C mode.
 However, the sensor does not follow the LEGO MINDSTORMS convention for I2C sensors, so the exact type of sensor cannot be determined.
-See [I2C Sensor Considerations] for information on how to manually load the correct driver.
+See [Using I2C Sensors] for information on how to manually load the correct driver.

 [^lm75]: Temperature sensors using the lm75 module can be auto-detected.